Easements to the Care Act

 The new legislation should only be used when necessary and for the shortest time possible.
 If our capacity is affected by coronavirus, we could use easements to ensure that people with the greatest needs continue to have these met.

-Is Leicester City Council using the easements?
+Are we using the easements?

 No. We are operating as close to normal considering social distancing measures.
 Our staff and service providers are continuing to do a great job providing existing support.
 We also have the capacity to support new people who might need our assistance.